cloudflare/cloudflare-docs/content/cache/concepts/default-cache-behavior.md

 ## Default cached file extensions

 Cloudflare only caches based on file extension and not by MIME type.
-The Cloudflare CDN does not cache HTML by default.
+The Cloudflare CDN does not cache HTML or JSON by default.
 Additionally, Cloudflare caches a website’s robots.txt.

 |       |      |      |      |      |       |     |
 | ----- | ---- | ---- | ---- | ---- | ----- | --- |